arne-nasgowitz/arne-nasgowitz.github.io/_publications/2024/2024-pub-example-3.md

 pub_date:       "2024"

 abstract: >-
   We randomly offered a childcare subsidy, an equivalent cash grant, or both to mothers of three-to-five-year-old children in Uganda.
-We find evidence of long-lasting effects of all interventions on the children's anthropometric outcomes, measured four years after the intervention.
+We find long-lasting effects of all interventions on the children's anthropometric outcomes, measured four years after the intervention.
 cover:          /assets/images/covers/cover_aea.webp
 authors:
   - Kjetil Bjorvatn